 VCR works in combination with another gem called WebMock to record HTTP responses made by the code.
 These recordings, known as “cassettes,” can help developers get faster responses without having to write long codes since they don’t have to ask the real API.

-Widely considered the norm by many Ruby development teams, Ruby Version Manager (RVM) is a command-line tool that allows easy installation and management and makes it easy to work with multiple Ruby environments, from interpreters to sets of gems.
+Widely considered the norm by many Ruby on Rails development companies, Ruby Version Manager (RVM) is a command-line tool that allows easy installation and management and makes it easy to work with multiple Ruby environments, from interpreters to sets of gems.
 It lets developers deploy each project with its own completely self-contained and dedicated environment, including the gems required for each application.

 Git is a more agnostic version management tool.
 It’s popular for its superfast speed, efficient performance, cross-platform usage, easy tracking of code changes, and easy maintenance, as well as a GUI that can speed up a number of steps.

-Code review tools or code analyzers help Ruby on Rails developers keep their code clean and organized while developing a large Rails application.
+Code review tools or code analyzers help Rails developers keep their code clean and organized while developing a large Rails application.
 Here are some of the common tools in this category:

 This is a static code analyzer that can be used to check if the code complies with the Ruby community code guidelines.
 Its main advantage is its high configurability, achieved partly through four sub-analyzers (called “cops”).
 The developer can specify which cops to use, which files to include or exclude, and make use of other configuration options.